The Economics Minor (ILR Students)

 Application for Certification of the Economics Minor

-Transfer students interested in the Economics Minor should set up a meeting with the Director of Undergraduate Studies to discuss which classes taken at your previous institution(s) can count toward your Economics Minor at Cornell.
-Please make sure you bring copies of your transcript(s) and course syllabi to this meeting to facilitate a determination of how courses you have taken translate to economics courses at Cornell.
+Upon arriving at Cornell, transfer students interested in the Economics Minor should set up a meeting with the Director of Undergraduate Studies to discuss which classes taken at their previous institution(s) can count toward the Economics Minor at Cornell.
+Please bring copies of transcript(s) and course syllabi; in addition, it may be necessary to provide copies of problem sets, exams, and lecture slides (especially to receive credit for any of the 4 core courses).

 Top